zwclarinet/zwclarinet.github.io/collections/_posts/2025-10-18-tcc-recital.md

 ### Conversations that matter

 One of the most memorable parts of the evening came after the music ended.
 During the **Q&A session**, students asked insightful questions about clarinet techniques, musical decision-making, and even professional development.
-Their curiosity was energizing—and reminded me that performance can
+Their curiosity was energizing—and reminded me that performance can open up space for dialogue, not just applause.

+As an educator and performer, I always hope for moments like these.
+When music becomes not just something to listen to, but something to ask about.

+---

+### A closing note

+This recital reminded me that sharing music isn't just about presenting something polished—it's about building bridges between people, ideas, and sound.
+I'm grateful to TCC Northwest for making space for that kind of experience.

+And I hope it’s just the beginning of more musical conversations to come.